UXAspects/UXAspects/guides/angular-upgrade-guide.md

 }
 ```

-We can then import this into our `AppModule` and downgrade it to and Angular 1 directive:
+We can then import this into our `AppModule` and downgrade it to and AngularJS directive:

 ```typescript
 // Inform TypeScript there is a global variable for AngularJS and state the associated type